USF-HII/usf-hii.github.io/pages/hii-rc/interact.md

 ---

-In this example, we request an shell on a compute node providing 4 Cores and 30GB of RAM for 8 hours from which we may run an interactive R session:
+In this example, we request a shell on a compute node providing 4 Cores and 30GB of RAM for 8 hours from which we may run an interactive R session:

 ```